 “Can I Modify My Divorce Settlement Once My Divorce Is Finalized?”

 You may be able to modify your divorce settlement once your divorce has been finalized.
 Despite your best efforts, even after you have finalized your divorce, there may come a time when the terms are no longer appropriate, valid, or possible.
-If this happens, you may need to speak with your ex to determine if you can come to an agreement about what modifications need to be made.
+If this happens, you may need to speak with your ex to determine if you can agree on what modifications need to be made.

 In some cases, the spouse paying alimony may require an adjustment when their circumstances change.
 However, if your ex does not agree to the proposed changes, you may need to bring your case to court.
 You will need to convince the judge that the modification in question is in the best interests of everyone involved in your situation.